 The 501st fought in several battles between December 1942 and March 1943.
 Its Tigers were the first ones ever encountered by British or American forces, at the battle of Tebourba.
 Of particular note is the battle of Sidi bou Zid where heavy losses were inflicted on American armour.
 However, General von Arnim refused to lend the Tigers to Rommel for his subsequent assault through the Kasserine Pass.

 At the end of February 1943, the 501st was attached to the 7th Panzer Regiment and sent on von Arnim's ill-planned mission to capture Beja.
 The mission ended with seven Tigers lost in the battle of Hunt's Gap.
 The eleven remaining Tigers were attached to the newly arrived 504th Heavy Tank Battalion and continued fighting until the surrender of Tunisia.

 This kit is not a simple re-release of the earlier Cyber Hobby kit.
-It includes parts that were developed for other kits in the 10 years since, and has new parts of its own.
+It includes improved parts from subsequent kits, and has some new parts of its own.
 One-piece tracks made of DS plastic are supplied.
-The side mudguards are supplied in 4 segments each, allowing them to have the slight misalignments that were typical of these Tigers.
+The side mudguards are in 4 segments each, allowing them to have the misalignments typical of these Tigers.
 Eight new-tooled roadwheels reproduce the "thick rim" type of wheel from the beginning of Tiger history.
 This is the only kit that correctly represents the wide turret bin and the small-diameter tow cable of these Tigers.